mas-cli/mas/README.md

 </summary>

-mas operates via the same system services as the Mac App Store.
-These exist as separate processes with communication through XPC.
-As a result of this, mas experiences similar problems as the pasteboard when running inside `tmux`.
-A [wrapper tool exists](https://github.com/ChrisJohnsen/tmux-MacOSX-pasteboard) to fix pasteboard behavior, which also works for mas.
+mas depends on the same XPC system services as the Mac App Store.

+mas thus experiences similar problems as the pasteboard when running inside `tmux`.

+This [wrapper](https://github.com/ChrisJohnsen/tmux-MacOSX-pasteboard) allows pasteboard & mas to work inside `tmux`.

-You should consider configuring `tmux` to use the wrapper, but, if you do not wish to do this, it can be used on a one-off basis as follows:
+`tmux` can be configured to always use the wrapper.

+Alternatively, the wrapper can be used on a one-off basis:

 ```shell
 brew install reattach-to-user-namespace